stacks-network/docs/src/pages/references/stacks-node-configuration.md

 #### peer_host

-Host running the BTC blockchain.
+Domain name of the host running the backend Bitcoin blockchain.

 Example: